websight-io/docs/docs/cms/authors/component-libs/kyanite/common/layouts/intextsections/midtextcta/index.md

-# Mid-text CTA
+# CTA Card - Text with Eyebrow

 _Since_: 0.4.19

 [//]: # (TODO add component groups info)

-Mid-text CTA section is a ready-to-use component that is designed to use between paragraphs.
+_CTA Card - Text with Eyebrow_ section is a ready-to-use component that is designed to use between paragraphs.
 It is basically a Card component with some text used to raise the attention of the user and possibly redirect them.

 ## Usage

-Drag & drop Mid-text CTA component from Kyanite In-Text Sections to a Section or a Container.
+Drag & drop _CTA Card - Text with Eyebrow_ component from Kyanite In-Text Sections to a Section or a Container.
 After adding it to the page, it should look like this:
 <p align="center" width="100%">
     <img class="image--with-border" src="_images/initial-midtextcta.png" alt="Initial Mid-text CTA">